DMEP/Portfolio/Year-3/Dissertation/ReadMe.md

 The Java files for the dissertation project.

 ## Applying Reinforcement Learning to a maze using QLearing
-The dissertaion paper in full.
+The dissertation paper in full.

 ## User Guide
 A word document for all the features of the program.